 In 1999, President Bill Clinton commuted the sentence of López Rivera and several other FALN members.
 But López rejected the offer because it included language painting him as a terrorist.
 López is a divisive figure around the world, including among Puerto Ricans.
 Some view him as a political prisoner, but others indeed see him as a terrorist.
 As part of the Fuerzas Armadas de Liberación Nacional (FALN) – a paramilitary organization advocating for the independence of Puerto Rico – some believe he partook in the bombing attacks on more than 120 sites that occurred between 1974 and 1980.
 FALN claimed responsibility for them, but López Rivera was never tied to a specific bombing.

 — Héctor Nuno González (@NunoGonzalez) May 17, 2017

-Today’s not a day of celebration of everyone.
+Today’s not a day of celebration for everyone.
 Six months into her pregnancy in 1975, Diane Berger Ettenson lost her husband because of a still-unsolved explosion in New York City.
 “I’ve had long hours in the middle of the night trying to figure out what I am missing, why he has all this support,” the 70-year-old woman said, according to Al Jazeera.

 But today, he’ll be celebrated in Puerto Rico, followed by an event honoring him in Chicago on Thursday.
 According to the Chicago Sun-Times, OLR will arrive in Humboldt Park on Thursday to commemorate the occasion.
 Rep. Luis Gutiérrez and Ald.
 Roberto Maldonado will join OLR.
 Next month in New York City, organizers of the Puerto Rican Day parade, which takes place on June 11, will pay tribute to López as well.